Official: Venezuelan general arrested in assassination plot

 The first explosion in front of the grandstand caused hundreds of soldiers standing in parade formation to scatter.
 Seven soldiers were injured, but Maduro and several senior officials nearby were unharmed.

-Saab said that the two detained officers include a general in the Venezuelan National Guard.
+Officials have released a videotaped statement of Requesens that they say shows an admission, but he never appears to confess or mention the attack.

+It shows Requesens telling investigators he helped prominent opposition lawmaker Julio Borges, who lives in Bogota, bring a man into Venezuela from Colombia.

-A 29-year-old opposition lawmaker, Juan Requesens, is also under arrest and charged with treason and attempted homicide.
-Relatives say he is jailed for being an outspoken critic of Maduro’s government, but that he never participated in a crime.
+Relatives of Requesens say he is jailed for being an outspoken critic of Maduro’s government, but that he never participated in a crime.

-Venezuelan officials are asking Colombia to extradite Julio Borges, a prominent opposition lawmaker living in Bogota.
+Venezuelan officials have asked Colombia to extradite Borges, and Maduro has offered to show the FBI evidence in support of their case against exiled Venezuelans living in Miami suspected of financing the failed plot.